 Unweighted Soft-Plastic Baits

 There are many different styles and types, but as a general rule of thumb, stay in the 7- to 11-inch range, and use a hook that matches the lure.
-Lunker City’s Slug-Gos and Fin-S Fish, Hogys and Bill Hurley’s Striper Magnets can all be fished weightless on offset worm hooks.
+Lunker City’s Slug-Gos, Striper Snax, Fin-S Fish, and Bill Hurley’s Striper Magnets can all be fished weightless on offset worm hooks.
 If you use the Lunker City 8/0 hook that comes with their lures, be sure to double-check the point regularly, as it can bend.
 As far as colors go, I keep it simple and fish white, gray and black for the most part, saving black for fishing at night.
 The key is to rig the lure so it will hang perfectly straight on the hook.

 Fishing topwater plugs is very popular and a lot of fun because you get the thrill of seeing the fish hitting the lure.
 Many times, just the excitement of seeing the fish attempt to eat the lure is enough to keep me entertained.
 I separate topwater plugs into two categories, with the first being the walkers.
 This is the “spook” style that zigzags back and forth in the water as you retrieve it, a motion commonly referred to as “walking the dog.”
 If you’re new to walking the dog, it is best to practice a little before you find yourself in the middle of a topwater bite.
-Rapala Skitter Walks and the old standard Heddon Zara Spook are two lures that fall into this category.
+The Doc, Rapala Skitter Walks, and the old standard Heddon Zara Spook are three lures that fall into this category.
 The other style of topwaters are poppers or chuggers.
 These lures have cupped mouths, and they are fished with short sweeps of the rod to get them to splash.
 I like the Rapala Skitter Pop and the Yo-Zuri Hydro Pop.

 Use Shallow-Water Stealth